 WI Building Families Act

 Public policymakers, employers and insurers in Wisconsin have been slow to recognize infertility as a disease.
-The time to change this is NOW!.
 We believe that people should not have to spend their life savings, second mortgage their home, or incur thousands of dollars of/in debt to treat a disease and to fulfill a fundamental aspect of life the desire to bear children and raise a family.

 Wisconsin's fertility grade is....
 C